Skip to content

 • Has a powerful CLI interface which makes it relatively easy to analyze SLAM outputs

 All we need to do is to record the outputs of our SLAM in ROS2 bag format and then pass it to the EVO tool.
-EVO is already installed in the dev-container that we setup and used in our previous sections for running the SLAM methods.
+EVO is already installed in the dev-container that we set up and used in previous sections for running the SLAM methods.
 To exercise evaluation, first you need to run a SLAM in one terminal.
-For instance, lets run VINS-Fusion on the optitrack_handheld_3 sequence:
+For instance, let's run VINS-Fusion on the optitrack_handheld_3 sequence:

 ros2 launch vins vins_rviz.launch.py config:=VINS-Fusion-ROS2/config/zed2_gray/main_conf.yaml bag_folder:=data/optitrack_handheld_3/